 As a former 19th century capital of Georgia, Milledgeville is brimming with historic character.
 Visitors can go on a self-guided historic walking tour and stroll past homes, churches and public buildings that celebrate various architecture styles refined over the last 200 years.
 Founded in 1803, the town was originally designed as the capital of Georgia and held that title for more than 60 years.
 The highest point was reserved for the Old State Capitol Building, the first public building designed in the Gothic Revival style.
 With its castle-like appearance you won't miss it as you walk down the beautiful streets of Milledgeville and learn about architectural features dating back to the 1800s.

 Milledgeville offers a variety of vacation rentals, hotels, and campgrounds to fit your needs.
 If you enjoy being immersed in the outdoors, the Scenic Mountain and Little River Park allow for RV parks and Tent campgrounds.

-For a relaxing weekend getaway with friends or family, rent a lake house and spend your days on the open water.
+For a relaxing weekend getaway with friends or family, rent a lake house and spend your days on the open water and your evenings roasting marshmallows by the campfire.
 We highly recommend the newly renovated Modern-Rustic Lake Retreat Get-Away for a luxury stay, with a fireplace, open porch, dock and beach/lake access, and more.